 Scenario: Also called scenario paintball this term is exclusive to woodsball.
 Scenarios are long term paintball battles or wars as some would call them.
 A scenario can last a day or more.
 Scenario paintball games combine many or all of a paintball facilities fields into a large scale arena.

-Scenario games have two or more big teams engaging in an objective based game.
+Scenario games have two or more big teams engaging in an objective-based game.
 Players are never eliminated in scenario game, instead, they respawn based on each individual games rules designed by a game producer.
 The game producer(s) can be the staff at the host field or an outside entity or vendor will work with the field owners to design the game.

 Snap-Shot or Snap Shooting: To pop out from cover, take a quick shot and snap back into cover.
 Often repeatedly.

-Speedball: A fast paced form of paintball requiring more aggressive athleticism than woodsball.
+Speedball: A fast-paced form of paintball requiring more aggressive athleticism than woodsball.
 Speedball can be played recreationally but most often it is played in a league or tournament format in which games are won by gaining points.
-Objectives are based round capturing a flag and kill count in a short time limit.
+Objectives are based around capturing a flag and kill count in a short time limit.
 Speedball is played on a flat linear field, generally 170 to 120 feet in length by 75 to 50 feet in width.
 Bunkers come in various shapes but are always inflated with air.
 Games are held between teams of 3, 5, 7 and 10.

 Switch or Shooting Switch: The practice of switching your gun from one hand to the other to shoot out the opposing side of your bunker.